sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   spkgs might also assume that certain programs are available on the system (for example, ``latex`` or ``pdflatex``).

+- :envvar:`SAGE_DOC_MATHJAX` - By default, any LaTeX code in Sage's documentation is processed by MathJax.
+If this variable is set to "no", then MathJax is not used -- instead, math is processed using LaTeX and converted by dvipng to image files, and then those files are included into the documentation.
+Typically, building the documentation using LaTeX and dvipng takes longer and uses more memory and disk space than using MathJax.

 - :envvar:`SAGE_BUILD_DIR` - the default behavior is to build each spkg in a subdirectory of :file:`$SAGE_ROOT/spkg/build/`; for example, build :file:`atlas-3.8.3.p12.spkg` in the directory